cran-task-views/WebTechnologies/WebTechnologies.md

   - [rerddap](https://cran.rstudio.com/web/packages/rerddap/index.html): A
-    generic R client to interact with any ERDDAP instance, which is a special case of OPeNDAP ( <https://en.wikipedia.org/wiki/OPeNDAP> ), or *Open- source Project for a Network Data Access Protocol* .
+    generic R client to interact with any ERDDAP instance, which is a special case of OPeNDAP ( <https://en.wikipedia.org/wiki/OPeNDAP> ), or *Open- source Project for a Network Data Access Protocol*.
 Allows user to swap out the base URL to use any ERDDAP instance.

   - [RStripe](https://cran.rstudio.com/web/packages/RStripe/index.html)
-    provides an interface to [Stripe](https://stripe.com/) , an online payment processor.
+    provides an interface to [Stripe](https://stripe.com/), an online payment processor.

   - [slackr](https://cran.rstudio.com/web/packages/slackr/index.html) is a